Vautrin

 Vautrin and Eugene de Rastignac, in Father Goriot.

 Vautrin over the body of Esther Van Gobseck, in The Splendors and Miseries of Courtesans.

 Vautrin (/fr/) is a character from the novels of French writer Honoré de Balzac in the La Comédie humaine series.
 His real name is Jacques Collin (/fr/).
 He appears in the novels Le Père Goriot (Father Goriot, 1834/35) under the name Vautrin, and in Illusions perdues (Lost illusions, 1837–1843) and Splendeurs et misères des courtisanes (Scenes from a Courtesan's Life, 1838–1844), the sequel of Illusions perdues, under the name of Abbé Carlos Herrera.
 In prison, he got the nickname "Trompe-la-Mort" ("Dodgedeath" or "Cheats-Death"), because he managed to avoid the death sentence repeatedly.

 Background

 By the time the Comédie humaine series begins, Jacques Collin is an escaped convict and criminal mastermind fleeing from the police.
 The character first appears in the La Comédie humaine series using the name of Vautrin, so he is usually referred to in literary criticism under this name.
-Balzac was inspired to the character by Eugène François Vidocq (1775–1857) a former criminal who later became chief of the Paris police.
+Balzac's inspiration for the character was Eugène François Vidocq (1775–1857), a former criminal who later became chief of the Paris police.